sib-swiss/containers-introduction-training/docs/course_material/introduction_containers.md

 figlet 'SIB courses are great!'
 ```

-Now you have installed and used software `figlet` in an `ubuntu` environment completely separated from your host computer.
+Now you have installed and used software `figlet` in an `ubuntu` environment (almost) completely separated from your host computer.
 This already gives you an idea of the power of containerization.

 Exit the shell by typing `exit`.
 Check out the container panel of Docker dashboard or type: